 What is the Difference Between Hard and Soft Light?

-Soft light will create a more universally flattering image that will suit almost all of your needs.
-Photos created with soft light will then appear more warm, friendly, and welcoming.
+A soft light will create a more universally flattering image that will suit almost all of your needs.
+Photos created with soft light will then appear warmer, more friendly, and more welcoming.

 Since it creates a relatively positive atmosphere for the perfect romance, comedy, and any “neutral” scenes.

-Compared to hard light that isn’t versatile, soft light can be used in many types of photography other than portrait.
+Compared to hard light which isn’t versatile, soft light can be used in many types of photography other than portraits.
 Some of those fields are fashion photography, travel photography, and food photography.

 To effectively make soft light you’ll need a lot of equipment as stated above.